Disaster Manual: Section 2 - FEMA Assistance

 - If your home or its contents were damaged and you have insurance, you need to work through your insurance claim first and provide FEMA with a decision letter (statement or denial) from your insurance company before FEMA issues an inspection.
 There is an exception for damages caused by flooding; if you have flood insurance, FEMA will issue an inspection before receiving a copy of your flood insurance decision letter to evaluate your eligibility for temporary living expenses because temporary living expenses are not covered by flood insurance.

-- About ten days after the inspection, FEMA will decide if you qualify for assistance.
+- Within about ten days after the inspection, FEMA will notify you of its decision regarding your eligibility for assistance.
 If you qualify for a grant, FEMA will send you a check by mail or deposit it into your bank account.
 FEMA will also send you a letter describing how you are to use the money (for example: repairs to your home or to rent another house while you make repairs).

-- If you get a SBA Disaster Loan application in the mail, you must complete and return the application to be considered for a loan as well as certain types of grant assistance.
+- If you get an SBA Disaster Loan application in the mail, you must complete and return the application to be considered for a loan as well as certain types of grant assistance.
 SBA representatives are available at Disaster Recovery Centers to help you with the application.
-If the SBA finds that you cannot afford a loan, they will automatically refer you back to FEMA’s Individuals and Households grant program for help.
+If the SBA finds that you cannot afford a loan, they will automatically refer you back to FEMA’s IHP for help.

 - If the SBA approves you for a loan, they will contact you.